eficode-academy/istio-katas/008-observe-network-delays.md

 introduce a version with a simulated bug that causes large delays on the combined service and see how Jaeger can help find the delay using spans provided by the envoy sidecar.

+- The misbehaving service might be owned by another team

+- The misbehaving application might not be the immediate one from which you are observing a delay.
+In fact, it might be deep in the application tree

 ### Overview